photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 There are only two hard things in Computer Science: cache invalidation and naming things.

 !!! note ""
-    A cache is just a memory leak you haven't met yet. — Dave Cheney
+    A cache is just a memory leak you haven't met yet. — <cite>Dave Cheney</cite>

 ## Opportunistic Refactoring ##